 Icing is very important for the first 5-7 days after surgery.
-Ice should be applied for 20-minute periods 3-6 times per day.
+While the post-op dressing is in place, icing should be continuous.
+Once the dressing is removed on the third day, ice is applied for 20-minute periods 3-6 times per day.
 Care must be taken with icing to avoid frostbite to the skin.
 To avoid frostbite, place a towel or T-shirt between the ice and your skin.
 If you are using a CryoTherapy device, please follow the instructions given by the device representative.